Executor or administrator

 - capital from the deceased's business

-- formal debts owing to them
+- formal debts they are owed

 However, any informal loans made by the deceased don't have to be repaid by the borrower.